 At 27, when most aspiring professionals are struggling to find their path up the organizational ladder, John Stocki, hospitality expert had already established himself.
 Now the Founder and CEO of the Stocki Exchange, a five-year-old hospitality consulting firm that offers a variety of solutions from branding and operations to e-commerce and training.
-John started his career with the luxurious Kempinski Hotels in the UAE and went on to work on projects across Australia, the Middle-East and China, overseeing operations, marketing, public relations and e-commerce for their luxury hotels.
+John started his career with the luxurious Kempinski Hotels in the UAE and went on to work on projects across Australia, the Middle-East and China, overseeing hotel and restaurant operations, marketing, public relations and e-commerce for their luxury hotels.
 In between, he acquired a passion for traveling that took him to over 30 countries leading him to become an expert in the global hospitality market.

 John believes that the Hospitality industry is unique in the fact that every component is directly customer facing.
 Compared with other industries, Hospitality is all about experiences, bringing in a human element that is irreplaceable.
 John lives by the mantra, “managing expectations and over-delivering” in everything he does.